turtacn/alameda-1/docs/Alameda_Installation_Guide_for_Red_Hat_OpenShift_Container_Platform.md

 	![](./img/openshift_guide/4.png)

-6. After you've finished importing, go to ***Catalog*** in the sidebar, and you should see the **Alameda Deploy** icon.
+6. After you've finished importing, go to ***Catalog*** in the sidebar, and you should see the **Federator.ai** icon.

 	![](./img/openshift_guide/5.png)

-7. Click on the Alameda Deploy icon then click Next.
+7. Click on the Federator.ai icon then click Next.
 Fill in the project where alameda will be deployed as **alameda namespace** (ex. alameda) - note this needs to match the current project being accessed.
-For the **DockerHub config json** secret key and **Alameda image tag**, please obtain it from a ProphetStor sales representative.
+For the **DockerHub config json** secret key and **Alameda image tag**, please obtain them from a ProphetStor sales representative.
 You can also specify the InfluxDB database capacity, Alameda-AI capacity, and Grafana database capacity if you want but remember to match the PVs size which you created in **Prerequisites** section.

 	![](./img/openshift_guide/6.png)